 This extreme regional growth is fueled by Wuhan’s powerhouse educational institutions.
 “Wuhan lays a claim to having one of the world's largest populations of students—with nearly one million students enrolled in higher education.
 This is nearly as many as [in] Greater New York and Greater Los Angeles (1.3 million and 1.1 million respectively)—two of the world's leading education clusters,” the 2015 JLL whitepaper reports.
 “Wuhan University is one of the world's top 500 universities, as is the Huazhong University of Science and Technology (HUST).
 According to the UBI lndex 2014, HUST Science Park ranked as the world's l4th best incubator globally.”

-The academic and research environment is an asset that companies the world over recognize as a driver of new ideas and innovation.
+The academic and research environment is an asset that companies around the world recognize as a driver of new ideas and innovation.
 It’s no coincidence that Cambridge, Massachusetts’ biotech hub in Kendall Square is co-located with some of the most robust academic networks in the world.
-In kind, a city like Wuhan is primed to develop into a research and industry innovation mecca with nearly 80 universities on-hand to fuel companies seeking R&D partners.
+In fact, a city like Wuhan is primed to develop into a research and industry innovation mecca with nearly 80 universities on-hand to fuel companies seeking R&D partners.
 But the impulse to quickly accelerate research cluster development is tempered by a savvy recognition that the urban fabric must also be thoughtfully crafted to ensure a lively ecosystem flourishes alongside the new businesses and partnerships cropping up.

 In 2012, the tech-giant Lenovo decided to locate its R&D center of mobile internet work to Wuhan, investing 16 billion RMB in the effort.
 They invested not only in infrastructure, but also in a plan to cultivate a flexible plan to evolve its land assets alongside the growing needs of the company, the research district, and the city.
 Last year Lenovo hosted a competition to identify how best to cultivate their two-square-kilometer site, which sits on the west edge of the Optics Valley.
 The site is surrounded by seven universities, and research campuses belonging to global tech giants, including General Motors, Alibaba, Tencent, Baidu, and Lenovo’s other branch Raycom.
 Developed by Sasaki, the master plan for Lenovo’s new lakefront campus focuses on cultivating flexibility, ecological health, and diverse urban experiences that resonate with the city’s vision for the larger context.